Contraz/demosys-py/docs/source/opengl.rst

 Textures are normally loaded by requesting the resource by path/name in the initializer of an effect using the ``self.get_texture`` method inherited from the ``Effect`` base class.
+We use the PIL/Pillow library to image data from file.

-Textures can of course also be crated manually.
+Textures can of course also be crated manually if needed.

 .. autoclass:: demosys.opengl.texture.Texture
     :members: